IchanP/IoT-Summer/README.md

 I often forget to water my plants.
 A device that would alert me when my plants need attention would therefore be useful.
 The project reads and stores the soil moisture of the plant as well as the humidity and temperature of the room.
 Although the moisture levels is what will trigger the alert.

-The moisture, humidity and temperature is displayed in a web interface that is accessible on the local network for the user to monitor and interpet.
+The moisture, humidity and temperature is displayed in a web interface that is accessible on the local network for the user to monitor and interpret.

 ### Material